Psychologists and Mental Health Specialists

-Utrecht University has its own team of psychologists devoted to supporting its students.
-This team of certified psychologists is part of UU’s Student Services, and is located on the Uithof campus in the ‘Bestuursgebouw’ building – around 5-10 minutes away by bike.
+Utrecht University has its own team of psychologists devoted to supporting students from all faculties, including University College Utrecht students.
+This team is part of Utrecht University’s Student Services, and is located in the Administration Building in Utrecht Science Park

-The psychologists are experienced in counselling students from the Netherlands and abroad, in a range of personal and study-related issues.
-The meetings are strictly confidential and free of charge (though the first ‘intake’ session for Dutch students costs €25).
+The psychologists are experienced in treating students from the Netherlands and abroad, in a range of personal and health issues, including some specialist areas.
+The meetings are confidential and free of charge (though the first ‘intake’ session costs €25).
 After your initial intake meeting, and depending on the nature of your case, you will be advised on further treatments.

 No referral is required to make an appointment – you may simply contact Student Services directly yourself.